 Let's start with the character graphics.
 We will use two different (non-animated) sprites: one for the character facing to the left and one for the character facing to the right.
 The easiest now is to place in the event for the left arrow key an action to change the sprite to the one facing left.
 Similar, in the right arrow key you switch to the one with the character facing right.
 It is very important that you switch off precise collision checking for the two sprites.
 There are a number of reasons for this.
 First of all, it avoid that the sprite get stuck halfway down the edge of the platform.
 Secondly, when the sprite is changed from left facing to right facing they should use the same collision mask otherwise the character might get stuck.
 The same is even more important when using animated sprites.
 For the same reason you better make sure that the bounding boxes of the sprites are the same.
-You can always use manual bounding boxes for this.
-So when adding the sprites the settings should be something like this:
+To this end, modify the mask of the sprite and use manual bounding boxes for this.
+So when adding the sprites the mask properties should be something like this: